DaoudAbuMadi3/Qark5/README.md

 ```

-you must download manually the jadx tool in this path Qark5/qark/lib/ then extract it :
+You must download manually the jadx tool in this path Qark5/qark/lib/ then extract it :
 ```
 https://github.com/skylot/jadx/releases/download/v1.5.1/jadx-1.5.1.zip
 ```